operate-first/apps/docs/odh/kafka/add_kafka_topics.md

   replicas: 3
 ```

 The label `strimzi.io/cluster` should have the value `odh-message-bus`.
 On MOC the recommended partition size is `2` and replica count is `3`.
 The replica count should be less than or equal to the number of Kafka brokers.
-On MOC we have 3 brokers.
+On MOC `zero` cluster we have 3 brokers.

 Pick a suitable name, ensure that it's unique in the `topics` folder.